 Stafford loans seems like a better option than the Parent PLUS loan, anyways.
 “Though Stafford loans are in the student’s name, the interest rate is lower,” explains Batzler.
 “Depending on the school and the situation, Stafford loans have a 6.8 percent interest rate or lower, while PLUS loans are 7.9 percent.”
 According to Batzler, because of an increase in eligibility for the amount of Stafford Loans a student can take out, some parents actually apply to Parent PLUS to be denied on purpose – just to have their students eligible for the lower interest rate.

-Instead of heading over to the big banks or answering the advertisements you see online, try approaching your local lenders first.
+Try approaching your local lenders before taking a loan out from a big bank.
 “Small banks or credit unions local to your area may be more flexible with interest rates or repayment plans, especially if you’re already a customer or your student is attending a local school,” advises Batzler.

 If you’re looking to borrow from a bigger bank or credit union, Batzler warns to look up the financial institution reviews first.
 Sites like Student Lending Analytics and Cheap Scholar are great resources for scouting out school loan options.